faccus/network_butcher/README.md

 The project is structured into four main directories:

-- include: It contains all the header files.
-A [README](include/README.md) file describing its contents is also available.
+- include/network_butcher: It contains all the header files.
+A [README](include/network_butcher/README.md) file describing its contents is also available.
-- src: It contains all the source files.
+- src: It contains all the source files of the library.
+  Moreover, in the CMakeList file, all the external libraries used by the library are imported (except GoogleTest and Doxygen).
   A [README](src/README.md) file describing its contents is also available.
 - google_tests: It contains all the source files of the tests
 - mains: It contains a collection of main files to test the performances of the program

 The other directories are:

-- cmake: It contains the CMakeLists.txt file to either download and compile external libraries or to dynamically link them
 - dep: It contains the external libraries (currently, only aMLLibrary).
 They are stored as submodules
 - doc: It contains the CMakeLists.txt file with the options used to generate the documentation
 - onnx_proto: It contains the header and source file to import and store an onnx model.
 They were automatically